lynnfaraday/aresmush.com/tutorials/config/achievements.md

 You can configure what achievement types exist and what their icon is.
 Standard types include things like community, story, and portal.
 Icons come from the [Font Awesome](https://fontawesome.com/?from=io) icon library, so you'll see codes like `fa-globe` and `fa-users`.

-> <i class="fa fa-info-circle"></i> **Tip:** Don't erase the existing types, because they're used by various plugins.
-You can change their icons, though, and add new types.
+{% include tip.html content="Don't erase the existing types, because they're used by various plugins.
+You can change their icons, though, and add new types." %}

 ## custom_achievements